Mazen030/CV-sudoku-solver/README.md

 We employed nested loops to iterate through the grid, extracting and storing each sub-tile in the number_tiles list.
 We created a 9x9 subplot grid for visualization, ensuring each subplot corresponds to a sub-tile.
 We iterated through the subplots, displaying each sub-tile using a grayscale colormap for better visualization to be ready to go to the OCR.<br>
+**2. Phase (2)**<br>
+**2.1 Basic OCR with pattern matching**
+Template matching is used in various projects and applications across different domains due to its simplicity and effectiveness in certain scenarios.
+Here are some reasons why template matching is employed in projects:<br>
+Object Detection: Template matching is commonly used for object detection in images.
+It helps identify instances of a specific object (template) within a larger image.
+Pattern Recognition: When the pattern or object being searched for is well-defined and has a consistent appearance, template matching can be a suitable choice for recognizing and locating these patterns.<br>

+OCR (Optical Character Recognition): Template matching can be used in OCR applications to locate and recognize characters or digits in images.
+Each character is treated as a template, and matching is performed against the input image. and many other programs<br>
+Template Matching Algorithm :<br>
+Template matching is used in various projects and applications across different domains due to its simplicity and effectiveness in certain scenarios.
+Here are some reasons why template matching is employed in projects:
+Object Detection: Template matching is commonly used for object detection in images.
+It helps identify instances of a specific object (template) within a larger image.
+Pattern Recognition: When the pattern or object being searched for is well-defined and has a consistent appearance, template matching can be a suitable choice for recognizing and locating these patterns.
+OCR (Optical Character Recognition): Template matching can be used in OCR applications to locate and recognize characters or digits in images.
+Each character is treated as a template, and matching is performed against the input image.
+How Does template matching algorithm works ?
+Template matching is a technique used in image processing to locate a template (a small image or pattern) within a larger image.
+The process involves comparing the template with sub-regions (windows) of the larger image to find the region where the template best matches.
+Here's a general overview of how template matching algorithms work:<br>
+**1)Select a Template**:<br>
+Choose a small image or pattern that represents what you want to find in the larger image.
+This is your template.<br>
+**2)Define a Similarity Metric**:<br>
+Choose a similarity metric or a measure of how well the template matches a particular region in the larger image<br>
+**3)Slide the Template**:
+Move the template across the larger image by sliding it pixel by pixel or in larger steps.
+At each position, calculate the similarity metric for the overlapping region.<br>
+**4) Find the Best Match**:<br>
+Keep track of the position where the similarity metric is maximized.
+This position represents the location in the larger image where the template best matches.<br>
+**5)Threshold or Normalize**:<br>
+Optionally, apply a threshold or normalization to the similarity metric to enhance the accuracy of the match or to filter out weaker matches.
+**6)Output Result**:<br>
+The output of the template matching algorithm is often a map of similarity scores or the coordinates of the best match.
+This information can be used to identify the location of the template in the larger image